ovh/docs/pages/web/hosting/sql_database_export/guide.en-gb.md

 > [!warning]
 >
 > This solution requires programming skills.
-Below you will find some information on how to proceed.
+You will find below some information on how to proceed.
 However, we recommend contacting a [specialist provider](https://partner.ovhcloud.com/en-gb/directory/) if you experience any difficulties.
 We will not be able to assist you with this.
 >

 #### Step 1: Create the backup script